NoamanKhalil/project-nomad-MacOs/README.md

 At it's core, however, N.O.M.A.D. is still very lightweight.
 For a barebones installation of the management application itself, the following minimal specs are required:

 *Note: Project N.O.M.A.D. is not sponsored by any hardware manufacturer and is designed to be as hardware-agnostic as possible.
-The harware listed below is for example/comparison use only*
+The hardware listed below is for example/comparison use only*

 #### Minimum Specs
-- Processor: 2 GHz dual-core processor or better
+- Processor: Apple Silicon (M1 or later) or Intel dual-core 2 GHz or better
-- RAM: 4GB system memory
+- RAM: 8 GB system memory
-- Storage: At least 5 GB free disk space
+- Storage: At least 10 GB free disk space
-- OS: Debian-based (Ubuntu recommended)
+- OS: macOS 12 Monterey or later
+- Docker Desktop for Mac (installed and running)
 - Stable internet connection (required during install only)

-To run LLM's and other included AI tools:
+To run LLMs and other included AI tools:

 #### Optimal Specs
-- Processor: AMD Ryzen 7 or Intel Core i7 or better
+- Processor: Apple Silicon M2 Pro / M3 Pro or better (unified memory architecture provides excellent AI performance)
-- RAM: 32 GB system memory
+- RAM: 32 GB system memory or more (unified memory on Apple Silicon is shared with the GPU — more RAM = larger models)
-- Graphics: NVIDIA RTX 3060 or AMD equivalent or better (more VRAM = run larger models)
-- Storage: At least 250 GB free disk space (preferably on SSD)
+- Storage: At least 250 GB free disk space (SSD recommended; NVMe preferred)
-- OS: Debian-based (Ubuntu recommended)
+- OS: macOS 13 Ventura or later
+- Docker Desktop for Mac with at least 8 GB memory and 4 CPUs allocated
 - Stable internet connection (required during install only)

+> **Apple Silicon note:** Apple M-series chips use a unified memory architecture — the same memory pool is shared between CPU and GPU.
+This means 32 GB of unified RAM is significantly more capable for AI than 32 GB on a discrete GPU system.
+AI inference on Apple Silicon uses the Metal framework natively through Ollama, delivering fast token generation without a discrete GPU.

 **For detailed build recommendations at three price points ($200–$800+), see the [Hardware Guide](https://www.projectnomad.us/hardware).**